bobbingwide/oik-batchmove/readme.txt

 oik provides a lot of stuff, which is mostly dormant until you really need it.

 = Which version of oik do I need? =
-The oik-batchmove plugin is dependent upon oik v2.5, or higher.
+The oik-batchmove plugin is dependent upon oik v3.1, or higher.

 = Which version of PHP do I need? =
-Requires PHP 5.3 or higher.
+Requires PHP 5.3 or higher.	oik-batchmove has been tested up to PHP 7.1

 = Are there similar plugins? =
 Yes.
 Before developing oik-batchmove I tried these plugins.